Mohammed Abdul-Hayy: Education and academic career

 Abdul-Hayy initially studied medicine, but his interests led him to change his area of study to the arts.
 Abdul-Hayy entered Khartoum University in 1962.
 Already as a student, articles by Abdul-Hayy were published in Sudanese newspapers, such as Al-Rayaam.

-Mohammed Abdul-Hayy was awarded a Bachelor of Arts from Khartoum University in 1967, and then appointed as teaching assistant in the English department.
-He then got a scholarship and was sent to England, where he was awarded a Master of Arts degree in English literature from Leeds University in 1970.
+Abdul-Hayy was awarded a Bachelor of Arts from Khartoum University in 1967, and then appointed as teaching assistant in the English department.
+He got a scholarship and was sent to England, where he was awarded a Master of Arts degree in English literature from Leeds University in 1970.
 Abdul-Hayy's thesis focused on the Scottish poet Edwin Muir.
 In 1973, he was awarded a PhD in Comparative Literature from Oxford University.
 His PhD thesis dealt with the influence of American and English romantic thinking on Arabic poetry.
 After obtaining his PhD, Abdul-Hayy returned to Sudan, teaching English and comparative literature at Khartoum University.
 He also served as head of the Department of English from 1978 to 1980.

 He died at the early age of 45 on 23 August 1989 in Soba University Hospital, Khartoum.

 Poetry

 In 1973, Abdul-Hayy released his poem Al Awada alla Sennar (Return to Sennar).
 It focused on the question of Sudanese cultural identity, and used the historical Kingdom of Sennar as a symbol of African and Arabic coexistence.
 Upon its publication, Al Awada alla Sennar gained widespread acclaim within the Arab speaking world.

-Together with other writers of the early 1960s, such as Ali El-Makk, Al-Nur Othman Abkar, Yusef Aidabi, and Abdullah Shabu, Mohammed Abdul-Hayy is considered as one of the founders of the literary "Forest and the Desert School", where forest refers to the rainforests of the South and desert to northern Sudan.
+Together with other writers of the early 1960s, such as Ali El-Makk, Al-Nur Othman Abkar, Yusef Aidabi, and Abdullah Shabu, Mohammed Abdul-Hayy is considered as one of the founders of the literary Forest and the Desert School, where "forest" refers to the rainforests of the South and "desert" to northern Sudan.